a4blue/own-nix-os-config/README.md

 - Some sensible Site

 ## Cleanup
-Generally cleanup the code to be more readable
+- Generally cleanup the code to be more readable
+- sops keys need some cleanup, also the secrets
+- sops secrets rename to camelCase

 # Housekeeping